Backjumping: Graph-based backjumping

 The rationale of graph-based backjumping is that a safe jump can be found by checking which of the variables $x_1,\ldots,x_k$ are in a constraint with the variables $x_{k+1},x_{k+2},...$ that are instantiated in leaf nodes.
 For every leaf node and every variable $x_i$ of index $i>k$ that is instantiated there, the indexes less than or equal to $k$ whose variable is in a constraint with $x_i$ can be used to find safe jumps.
 In particular, when all values for $x_{k+1}$ have been tried, this set contains the indexes of the variables whose evaluations allow proving that no solution can be found by visiting the subtree rooted at $x_{k+1}$.
 As a result, the algorithm can backjump to the highest index in this set.

 The fact that nodes skipped by backjumping can be ignored when considering a further backjump can be exploited by the following algorithm.
 When retracting from a leaf node, the set of variables that are in constraint with it is created and "sent back" to its parent, or ancestor in case of backjumping.
 At every internal node, a set of variables is maintained.
-Every time a set of variables is received from one of its children or descendant, their variables are added to the maintained set.
+Every time a set of variables is received from one of its children or descendants, their variables are added to the maintained set.
 When further backtracking or backjumping from the node, the variable of the node is removed from this set, and the set is sent to the node that is the destination of backtracking or backjumping.
-This algorithm works because the set maintained in a node collects all variables that are relevant to prove unsatisfiability in the leaves that are descendant of this node.
+This algorithm works because the set maintained in a node collects all variables that are relevant to prove unsatisfiability in the leaves that are descendants of this node.
 Since sets of variables are only sent when retracing from nodes, the sets collected at nodes skipped by backjumping are automatically ignored.